yehonatan123f/yehonatan123f.github.io/README.md

 ## Yehonatan Fridman

 ### About
 I am a Researcher and Algorithms Developer at the Israel Atomic Energy Commission (since 2019), as well as a Ph.D. student in the Computer Science Department at Ben-Gurion University.
-My primary interests lie in the fields of High-Performance Computing, Parallel Computing, Algorithms, Artificial Intelligence, Computer Vision, and Image Processing.
+My primary interests lie in the fields of High-Performance Computing, Parallel and Distributed Computing, Algorithms, Artificial Intelligence, Computer Vision, and Image Processing.

-Running is my favorite exercise!
+Spinning is my favorite exercise!

 ### E-mail & Links